rustdesk/rustdesk-server/id-relay-set.md

 Three platform versions provided:
   - Linux
   - Windows
   - Synology, packaged based on above Linux build, The running logs are /var/log/hbbs.log and /var/log/hbbr.log.
-It is recommended to install the LogAnalysis suite to view.
+It is recommended to install [the LogAnalysis package](https://www.cphub.net) to view.
 Please ignore the error message of the C++ version if it runs normally.

 Below tutorial is based on Linux build.